Evolinx-Linux/Evolutionary-Linux/README.md

-# DrunkOS
+# Evolutionary Linux
-For all the info
+* For all the info